oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 ![Folder Stack](images/FolderStack_2.png)

 Following the Stack creation wizard, the subsequent step prompts for variables values.
-Please see the **Input Variables** section above for variables description.
+Please see the **Input Variables** section above for the variables description.
+Notice that *TENANCY_OCID* and *REGION* have default variables.
+They are automatically picked by ORM based on the executing context.
+The other defaulted variables, like *VCN_CIDR*, for instance, have their values picked from the stack's variables.tf file.

 ![Folder Stack](images/FolderStack_3.png)

+Once variable values are provided, click Next, review stack values and create the stack.

-Once the stack is created, navigate to the stack page and use the **Terraform Actions** button to plan/apply/destroy your configuration.
+Next, navigate to the stack page and use the **Terraform Actions** button to plan/apply/destroy your configuration.

 ![Run Stack](images/RunStack.png)